Skip to content

 cancelTextstringCancel button label

-type'danger' | 'warning' | 'info'Button style and intent
+type'danger' | 'warning' | 'info' | 'success'Style and intent

-iconstringCustom icon that overrides the default icon
+iconstringCustom icon that replaces the default icon

 MIT License.
 Copyright Er Amit Gupta